*. Sometimes films do improve with age.

 *.
 Now here are some reasons why I like it.

 *.
 Another big plus is the cast.
 Now I’ll admit that Albert Finney as the lead is the one choice I would question.
 But Wadleigh really wanted to work with him (turning down Dustin Hoffman for the part), and Finney does have his moments underneath what looks like a ridiculous wig.
-But the supporting cast of relative newbies are all fun to watch, from Diane Venora (as Neff), Gregory Hines, and Edward James Olmos (showing off some surprising full-frontal male nudity).
+But the supporting cast of relative newbies are all fun to watch, with Diane Venora as Neff, Gregory Hines as the hip coroner, and Edward James Olmos showing off some surprising full-frontal male nudity.
 These are all actors with great faces that you can’t help but find interesting.

 *.
 Most of all, however, I just like the strange wedding of a bizarre B-film premise with such seriousness.
 It could have been a heavy-handed film with a weighty political message, or it could have been a silly gorefest, but instead it plays like a well-paced X-Files episode.
 It’s creepy and weird and not at all as stodgy as it sounds.

 *.
 This was Michael Wadleigh’s only dramatic feature, and really the only movie he did other than Woodstock.
 Which is kind of weird.
 But people often drop out of the industry for different reasons.

 *.
 Perhaps it wasn’t that odd that he disappeared.
 Wolfen wasn’t a box office success.
 Apparently United Artists, the releasing studio, wanted a cheesy exploitation pic and didn’t like what they got, so they didn’t bother with much publicity (I’m getting this from Roger Ebert’s review).
 Also a lot of time had to be spent in post-production re-cutting it and doing other work (Wadleigh’s final cut is reported to have been over four hours long).
 If there were big creative disagreements, and the studio ended up losing money, then I can see why Wadleigh might have found himself on a blacklist.